 Short-term: Build awareness

 Inform your teams: ChatGPT is excellent for writing, brainstorming, and summaries.
 For business data — revenue figures, company data, market data — it's the wrong tool.
 Not because it's bad, but because it wasn't built for that.
-Why company data doesn't belong in ChatGPT
+Why ChatGPT in the workplace is risky for business data

 Mid-term: Break down data silos